adenrashid/ReportIt/README.md

 ### Stretch goals

 - Ideally if I had more time, I would've liked to create a backend so accidents are saved to a database, and are stored when the session is closed.
 I would've liked to do this in node/express.
 - I would have also liked to have a sign up/log in functionality, so that it is recorded which user reported the accident.
+(Again needing backend)
 - Would've also liked to store all of the updates made to an incident.
 - Implemented a delete function so that the marker can be cleared by the user once the incident has been resolved.
 - Implement a filter by location button so that user can filter incidents by closest to their current location.